risitt/nokia5110Flex/API Documentation.md

 ```

 ## <a name="enabledisable">void enable(void) and void disable(void)</a>
 These two methods allow you to the enable or disable the LCD's serial interface.
-You should not need to use them unless you are chaining multiple devices over the same SPI lines, in which case you would disable all but one device at a time.
-The enable() method is automatically called by most other functions, so it can usually be omitted.
+You should not need to use them unless you are chaining multiple devices over the same SPI lines, in which case you would usually disable all but one device at a time.
+The enable() method is automatically called by most other methods, so it is rarely used.

 ### Example:
 ```C++